Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Restart WampServer

-You must restart WampServer to take the effect.
+You must restart WampServer for the changes to take effect.

 Additional